 - a.
 History of assaultive behavior

 - b.
 Potential for victimization

 - c.
 History of prior victimization

 - d.
 Special medical or mental health status

 - e.
 Escape history

 - f.
 Age

 - g.
-Enemies or inmate keep separate information
+Enemies or inmates keep separate information

 - h.
 Any other related information."

 A review of the objective tool used in Virginia DOC facilities shows that it accounts for all 10 elements required in this indicator.
-As noted in indicator (b) policy language covers the required questions that the state expects to be considered in determining risk of sexual victimization.
+As noted in indicator (b) policy language covers the required questions that the state expects to be considered in determining the risk of sexual victimization.
 A review of the objective tool used in Virginia DOC facilities shows that it accounts for all 10 elements required in this indicator.
-The Agency PREA Coordinator explained to the auditor the process by which all elements are weighted for the scoring process as a High Risk for Victimization or a High-Risk Aggressor.
-Files were reviewed in advance of the audit and the Auditor requested a random sampling of files on-site.
-The Auditor reviewed the electronic screening system and the facility printed out the screening question and results from VACORIS.
+The Agency PREA Coordinator explained to the Auditor the process by which all elements are weighted for the scoring process as a High Risk for Victimization or a High-Risk Aggressor.
+Files were reviewed in advance of the audit, and the Auditor requested a random sampling of files on-site.
+The Auditor reviewed the electronic screening system, and the facility printed out the screening questions and results from VACORIS.

-Indicator (e)) The Virginia DOC screening tool does consider the offender's history of violence or sexual abusiveness in the community and prior institutional settings.
-The PREA Compliance Manager and the counselor interviewed about screenings report if the Inmate has an incident in the current institution, they would be reassessed which could change their scoring.
+Indicator (e) The Virginia DOC screening tool does consider the offender's history of violence or sexual abusiveness in the community and prior institutional settings.
+The PREA Compliance Manager and the counselor interviewed about screening reports if the Inmate has an incident in the current institution, they would be reassessed, which could change their scoring.
 The agency screening guidelines remind staff that Inmates can be both a high risk to be a victim of sexual abuse (HRSV) and a high risk to be a sexual aggressor (HRSA).
-The agency practice is to follow the guideline of HRSA when the Inmate scores positive for both status measures.
-The Auditor was also able to see the HRSA/ HRSV screens from VACORIS (the state's electronic case management system) when identifying the target population for interviews.
+The agency practice is to follow the guidelines of HRSA when the Inmate scores positive for both status measures.
+The Auditor also saw the HRSA/ HRSV screens from VACORIS (the state's electronic case management system) when identifying the target population for interviews.
+The medium security facility only had three with HRSA designations, of which only one was in the general population.